 Edit the life out of it!

 You don’t have to do things perfectly right away, that’s why we have editing and proofreading time.
 When you go back and re-read things, you’ll find other ideas pop into your mind.
 You’ll realise you didn’t say something quite right or could’ve explained it better.
 Use your editing time to tighten things up, read your work from the perspective of someone who hasn’t seen it before.

 A great editing and proofreading tool I use is Grammarly.
-Matt introduced me to Grammarly a while ago and at first, I was a bit skeptical but now I’m all about it.
+Matt introduced me to Grammarly a while ago and at first, I was a bit sceptical but now I’m all about it.
 It’s free (yay!) and it’s basically like spell-check on steroids.
-There are two ways I use it – there’s a version of it that can proofread your writing on web (WordPress, emails etc) and also a version that can proofread your word documents (perfect for important freelance work).
+There are two ways I use it – there’s a version of it that can proofread your writing on the web (WordPress, emails etc) and also a version that can proofread your word documents (perfect for important freelance work).

 Just write it how you’d say it